Skip to content

 Stop stops the sandbox with a default timeout of 60 seconds.

 Stopping a sandbox preserves its state.
 Use Sandbox.Start to resume.
-For custom timeout, use Sandbox.StopWithTimeout.
+For custom timeout or force stop, use Sandbox.StopWithTimeout.

 Example: